 Martin Schoeller, photographer, who shot Clinton in Washington for The New Yorker in 2011: “When I photographed Hillary Clinton, she was a little nervous.
 I said, ‘You will not look as bad as the Chuck Close portrait,’ and she laughed and trusted me.
 In this photograph, I think she looks authentic and unposed.”

 Diana Walker, photographer, who shot Clinton in Washington for TIME in October 2011: “Having just returned exhausted from following the Secretary on a whirlwind trip to six or more countries, you can imagine my surprise at finding her so totally calm, cool and collected–twice!
-I was looking for a cover — I found the prefect magazine spread.
+I was looking for a cover — I found the perfect magazine spread.
 If I didn’t think about it I would glibly say it’s a double truck image, Hillary on each page!”